vidtsin/babycare-odoo/bbc_sale/README.rst

 * Remove product state 'Development'
 * Sync Buy route with product state
 * Set orderpoint qtys to zero in product state EOL, Obsolete and Can be ordered.
-* Introduce variant_published flag on the variant level (cf. template's website_published flag)
-* For EOL variants with zero available, unpublish
 * Apply product colors to kanban view
 * Allow product categories to be reordered in the category tree view
 * For products created from the interface (not through import), minimum orderrules are created automatically